13. Power or Sail: (especially cruising)

 For my son & I both, eating out is just one of those things that keeps us happy, and I'm talking "real" restaurants.
 I

-time, money or calories if I don't know for sure all those calories are going to be scrumptiously delicious and worth every
+time, money, or (especially) the calories if I don't know for sure all those calories are going to be scrumptiously delicious

-at home.
-Some Loopers plan their voyage in such a way that their evening routine includes stopping over-night at a
+home.
+Some Loopers plan their voyage in such a way that their evening routine includes stopping over-night at a Marina,

-Marina, visiting the Tiki Bar, and eating out for dinner and going for breakfast the next morning.
-This way, they only have
+visiting the Tiki Bar, and eating out for dinner and going for breakfast the next morning.
+This way, they only have lunch and